-Whether it's for yourself or a loved one, moving into a retirement village or nursing home is a big step.
-If all goes well, you'll be able to enjoy your retirement years in comfort and style.
+Whether it’s for yourself or a loved one, moving into a retirement village or nursing home is a big step.
+If all goes well, and if at home care isn’t a suitable option, you’ll be able to enjoy your retirement years in comfort and style.

 Entering a retirement village is a large financial commitment, so it’s essential that you fully understand the contract and the costs involved.

 Here is an overview of retirement village contracts and some of the things you need to consider.

 What is in included in retirement village contracts?

 Retirement villages will typically have a standard form of contract.
 There will likely be some variation between what is included in the contracts by different retirement villages, but the industry as a whole is strictly regulated.
 This means that variation between different villages is usually around which services are included and which cost extra.

 Retirement village contracts typically involve three different parts that all make up the rights and obligations of residents.
 The three parts are: